-For those with a little more sartorial savvy, now is the ideal time to have your pick of this season’s outerwear abundance.
+For those with a little more sartorial savvy, it’s good to get in early and have your pick of this season’s outerwear abundance.
 Which is exactly why we’ve drawn up an edit of the eight must-have styles.
-Offering a balanced mix of classic and contemporary, the 48 cool AF coats on show here will keep you safe from the elements (and the sale rail).
+Offering a balanced mix of classic and contemporary, these versatile coats on show here will keep you safe from the elements (and the sale rail).

 The Check Overcoat

-Heritage designs – and more specifically, checks – were a hugely popular theme at the AW17 shows, squaring up on everything from trousers and shoes to tailoring and knits, but it’s on outerwear that such motifs offer the most bang for their patterned buck.
-Capable of turning what is a simple, classic coat into a hero piece, it’s the easiest way to ensure you won’t get bored of your buy.
+Heritage designs – and more specifically, checks – have been popular for a number of seasons, squaring up on everything from trousers and shoes to tailoring and knits.
+However, it’s on outerwear that such motifs offer the most bang for their patterned buck.
+Capable of turning what is a simple, classic piece of outerwear into a hero piece, a check coat is the easiest way to ensure you won’t get bored of your buy.

-Alongside this, plenty of brands across the high street are embracing looser silhouettes, so don’t be afraid to wear this style a little bigger (though you should look for coats cut with a generous shape, not just buy two sizes up).
+Alongside luxury brands and Savile Row houses, plenty of shops across the high street are embracing looser silhouettes, so don’t be afraid to wear this style a little bigger (though you should look for coats cut with a generous shape, not just buy two sizes up).
 And a simple rule of thumb for styling: if the pattern is big and colourful, keep it in check by teaming with a more neutral outfit.

-Unless you’ve already given into your caveman instincts and are hibernating in a cave, you won’t have failed to notice that technical jackets have well and truly bedded down in menswear.
-On the runway, Moncler can take much of the credit for the ballooning trend in, well, ballooning jackets, but now everyone from Saint Laurent to Zegna has put their signature on them.
+Unless you’ve already given into your caveman instincts and are hibernating, you won’t have failed to notice that technical down jackets have well and truly marked their territory in menswear.

 Once a staple of mountaineering types, the puffer jacket is now a bona fide streetwear necessity.
-“Technical jackets no longer need to be hardy and durable; something which can be off-putting for wearers,” says Simon Longland, merchandise manager at Harrods, which is currently hosting a month-long outerwear takeover in its menswear department.
-“The innovation in technical jackets means a puffer can be worn like any other coat would be – equally perfect over a suit on a weekday, or with a knit, jeans and boots at the weekend.”
+“Technical jackets no longer need to be hardy and durable; something which can be off-putting for wearers,” says Harrods general merchandise manager Simon Longland.
+“The innovation in technical jackets means a puffer can be worn like any other coat would be – equally perfect over a suit on a weekday, or with a knit and boots with jeans at the weekend.”

 The Winter Bomber